harshdesai7/Enigma/README.md

  3. Out_time: This file contains out time details of the employees

- 4. Manager survey details: This file contains employees feedback survey about their managers
+ 4. Manager survey details: This file contains employees feedback survey about their managers.
   Columns:
   EmployeeID,
   JobInvolvement,
   PerformanceRating

-  5. General data: This file contain general data about employees
+  5. General data: This file contain general data about employees.
   Columns:
   Age,
   Attrition,